Katoomba, NSW, Australia

 I can't wait for her next visit.

-* From memory.
-The song list is pretty close.
-The order might be a bit scratchy.
+Setlist is from memory.
+The song list is pretty damn close.
+The order might be a little scratchy.